EQuimper/twitter-clone-with-graphql-reactnative/README.md

 }
 ```

-We pass the resolver create inside the new object Mutation.
+We pass the resolver createTweet inside the new object Mutation.

 Try it inside you graphiql ide.